mattlean/lean-js-app-starter/docs/configuration/prisma.md

 ## `DATABASE_URL` Environment Variable

 By default, the Prisma Schema will look for the `DATABASE_URL` environment variable which defines the [connection string](https://pris.ly/d/connection-strings).
-We recommend assigning this through the `.env` file which you can learn more about in the [`.env` File Configuration documentation](./dotenv-file.md).
+We recommend assigning this through the `.env` file which you can learn more about in the [`.env` File document](./dotenv-file.md).

 ## Learning Resources